Navyacb/isarAerospace-frontend-task/README.md

-Dear Candidate,
-Thank you very much for your interest in joining Isar Aerospace team.
-As part of our recruiting process, we kindly ask that you complete a technical assessment.
-Please submit your answers if possible within 1 week as a compressed filed or a repository link.
-We are very much looking forward to your hand-in and hope you have fun working on it!

 Assignment:
 Assignment Scenario
 “Spectrum”, the launch vehicle built by Isar Aerospace just performed a successful lift-off from the launch pad and is flying towards Earth orbit.
 A web service provides live insights into Spectrum’s sensor system during its maiden flight.
 Your task is to visualize these sensor values in a web interface so that the crew in ground control can check if everything is okay.

 Assignment A
 Please consider the following API endpoint SpectrumStatus in the provided server. https://webfrontendassignment-isaraerospace.azurewebsites.net/api/SpectrumStatus